community-coding-dojo/challenges/beginner/karel/README.md

 ## Setup

-Make sure that you are currently in the right directory.pip
+*The following instructions assume that you are currently in the beginner/karel directory.*

 ### Linux